buildbot/buildbot/master/docs/developer/config.rst

         A :py:class:`~buildbot.process.properties.Properties` instance
         containing global properties, from :bb:cfg:`properties`.

-    .. py:attribute:: mergeRequests
+    .. py:attribute:: collapseRequests

-        A callable, or True or False, describing how to merge requests; from :bb:cfg:`mergeRequests`.
+        A callable, or True or False, describing how to collapse requests; from :bb:cfg:`collapseRequests`.

     .. py:attribute:: prioritizeBuilders